EliSauder/custom-arduino-build-pipeline/README.md

     * Replace `__AVR_ATmega2560__` with your `DEVICE` for example: atmega328p becomes `__AVR_ATmega328P__`.
     If you want a full list of all the defines you can find it in the `#include <avr/io.h>` header file.
     * Set `F_CPU=<Arduino Type>.build.f_cpu `

-# Contents
-* makefile - The makefile for the project.
-* README.md - This file
-* src/main.c - A simple blink example on pin 2
-* src/pinouts.h - This contains a translation layer from the AVR chip's PORTS and PINs to the Arduino's labeled Pins.
-Currently the only board supported by this is the *Arduino Mega 2560*.
-I have also not implemented any of the analog pins yet.
-* src/util.h - Contains some defines to use for readability and ease of use.